-Under IAS 2, inventories should be measured at the lower of cost and net realisable value (IAS 2.9).
-Net realisable value (‘NRV’) is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale (IAS 2.6).
-In other words, inventories should be written down below their cost if e.g. they are damaged, become obsolete or simply their selling prices have declined (IAS 2.28).
+IAS 2.9 stipulates that inventories must be measured at the lower of their cost and net realisable value (NRV).
+NRV is defined as the estimated selling price in the ordinary course of business minus the forecasted costs of completion and estimated expenses to facilitate the sale (IAS 2.6).
+This means that inventories should be written down to below their original cost in situations where they’re damaged, become obsolete or if their selling prices have fallen (IAS 2.28).

 Selling costs